1826013250/NeteaseMusicLyricDownloader/README.md

 A simple tool to download lyrics in Netease Music

+_*Caution:* The author is not native English speaker.
+If there are some grammar mistakes, please ignore them.
+Thanks!!!!_

 ## How does it work?
 It uses the module `requests` to fetch the lyric on music.163.com